 Introduction

-Rice (Oryza sativa L., 2n=24), a member of the Poaceae family, is the most significant global food crop, providing 23% of calories and supporting over half the world’s population as a staple food and primary income source, especially in Asia and Africa.
+Rice (Oryza sativa L., 2n=24), a member of the Poaceae family, is the most significant global food crop, providing 23% of calories and supporting over half the world’s population as a staple food and primary income source, especially in Asia and Africa (citation?).
 With a global cultivation area of 162 million hectares and a production of 535 million tonnes, rice is crucial for food security, particularly in popular countries like India, where it is grown on 47.7 million hectares.
-Traditional rice cultivation through transplanting is labor-intensive and water-demanding, prompting a shift toward direct seeding methods, which are less laborious, more water-efficient, and increasingly popular in Asia.
+Traditional rice cultivation through transplanting is labor-intensive and water-demanding, prompting a shift toward direct seeding methods, which are less laborious, more water-efficient, and increasingly popular in Asia (citation?).
 Direct seeding includes wet, dry, and water DSR, each suited to different resource availabilities and management practices.
 In the context of DSR, early seedling vigour (ESV) has emerged as a vital trait, as it ensures rapid and uniform seedling emergence, better early biomass accumulation, and enhanced competitiveness against weeds.
 Evaluating ESV traits under controlled laboratory conditions allows precise screening of genotypes for traits such as germination percentage, seedling length, root-to-shoot ratio, and seedling vigour indices.
 These traits are critical indicators of early growth potential under stress-prone field conditions typical of DSR systems.
 Assessment of genetic variability, heritability, and genetic advance under laboratory settings provides insights into the genetic control of ESV traits.
 Traits with high heritability and genetic advance are largely governed by additive gene action and are more amenable to selection in breeding programs.
-As the global population is projected to reach 9.3 billion by 2050, enhancing early crop establishment through improved ESV traits will be pivotal for sustainable rice intensification.
+As the global population is projected to reach 9.3 billion by 2050, enhancing early crop establishment through improved ESV traits will be pivotal for sustainable rice intensification (Citation?).
 Therefore, integrating laboratory-based screening with breeding strategies can accelerate the development of climate-resilient, high-yielding rice varieties suited for direct-seeded cultivation systems.

 Material and Methods

-Plant materials: The experimental material consisted of 64 rice genotypes (59 + five checks comprising of advanced breeding lines (progenies obtained from crosses involving parents suitable for DSR conditions), released varieties and checks.
-Five check varieties viz., NLR 34449, NLR 40024, NLR 3354, Shabhagidhan and Varalu were selected which were known for their suitability under DSR conditions.
+Experimental design and Materials: 64 rice genotypes (59 + five checks comprising of advanced breeding lines (progenies obtained from crosses involving parents suitable for DSR conditions), released varieties and checks were tested under------experimental design.
+Five check varieties viz., NLR 34449, NLR 40024, NLR 3354, Shabhagidhan and Varalu were selected and tested, which were known for their suitability under DSR conditions.
 The experiment was conducted during Rabi, 2024-2025 at Sri Venkateswara Agricultural College, Acharya N. G. Ranga Agricultural University, Tirupati, Andhra Pradesh situated in the Southern Agro-climatic Zone of Andhra Pradesh, India located at an altitude of 182.9m above from mean sea level, at 13° N latitude and 79° E longitude.

+Data collection ?????

-Statistical analysis: The collected data were analysed using R programming software.
-Genetic parameters like phenotypic variance, genotypic variance, error variance, genotypic coefficient of variance (GCV), phenotypic coefficient of variance (PCV), heritability (h2 ) and genetic advance (GA) were calculated by adopting the following formula.
+Statistical analysis: The collected data were analyzed using R programming software.
+Genetic parameters like phenotypic variance, genotypic variance, error variance, genotypic coefficient of variance (GCV), phenotypic coefficient of variance (PCV), heritability (h2 ) and genetic advance (GA) were calculated.

 Estimation of genotypic and phenotypic variances

-Genotypic and phenotypic variances were estimated according to the formula given by Johnson et al. (1955)
+Genotypic and phenotypic variances were estimated according to the formula given by Johnson et al. (1955) as indicated by Equation 1 and Equation 2 respectively.

-Genotypic variance=GMS - EMSr
+Genotypic variance=GMS - EMSr---------Equation 1

 Where, GMS = genotypic mean square